Russ (rapper): Career

 In 2011, Russ, alongside friend and fellow rapper Bugus, appeared on MTV after Bugus' song "El Jefe" gained traction.
 After his short enrollment in Kennesaw State University, Russ co-founded his own collective and label, Diemon, with Bugus and others.
 In a 2012 article on Jenesis Magazine, Russ was described as an in-house producer for Diemon.

 From December 2011 to August 2014, Russ released 11 albums and 87 singles consecutively; all free of charge.
 Despite this, his music had not gained the attention that he wanted, so he began to release a song every week on SoundCloud for almost three years.
-Two of these songs, "What They Want" and "Losin Control", eventually peaked at number 83 and number 62 on the US Billboard Hot 100 respectively.
+Two of these songs, "What They Want" and "Losin Control", eventually peaked at number 83 and number 62 on the US Billboard Hot 100, respectively.

 After signing a partnership with Columbia Records, Russ released his twelfth studio album, There's Really a Wolf, on May 5, 2017; it debuted at number 7 on the US Billboard 200 and number four on the US Top R&B/Hip-Hop Albums charts.
 On April 18, 2018, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 1,000,000 units in the United States.
 Prior to releasing his album, Russ announced on his Twitter account that he would be headlining his tour, The Wake Up Tour, from May 16 to August 5, 2017.

 Russ released his thirteenth studio album, Zoo, on September 7, 2018, which peaked at number 4 on the Billboard 200.
 On November 12, 2019, Russ published his first book, It's All in Your Head.
-On January 31, 2020, he released his fourteenth studio album, Shake the Snow Globe, on Russ My Way Inc/Columbia Records.
+On January 31, 2020, he released his fourteenth studio album, Shake the Snow Globe, on Russ My Way Inc. and Columbia Records.
 It peaked at number 4 on the US Billboard 200.

+The first book authored by Russ, It's All in Your Head, was published in 2019 and went on to be a bestseller.

 On June 30, 2020, Russ announced that he completed his deal with Columbia Records and is now an independent artist.
 On November 17, 2020, he released an EP titled Chomp.
-It features guest appearances from Black Thought, Busta Rhymes, Benny the Butcher and Ab-Soul, among others.
+It features guest appearances from Black Thought, Busta Rhymes, Benny the Butcher, and Ab-Soul, among others.

-On November 18, 2021, Russ announced a new EP, Chomp 2, as the sequel to last year’s Chomp.
-The project was released on December 8, 2021 under Russ My Way Inc.
+On November 18, 2021, Russ announced a new EP, Chomp 2, as the sequel to last year's Chomp.
+The project was released on December 8, 2021, under Russ My Way Inc.

+On August 18, 2023, Russ released the album Santiago.
+It went on to peak at 12 on the Billboard 200 album chart.